 Diet basics after a heart attack

-Diets for patients after myocardial infarction are developed taking into account the characteristics of the periods of the disease:
+Diets for patients after myocardial infarction are developed taking into account the characteristics of periods of illness:

 • acute (2-10 days);